Skip to main content

 Beyond the Primary Axes ∞ Micronutrients and Inflammation

-The efficacy of is also influenced by the availability of essential micronutrients and the body’s inflammatory status.
+The efficacy of hormonal protocols is also influenced by the availability of essential micronutrients and the body’s inflammatory status.
 Many enzymatic reactions involved in hormone synthesis, metabolism, and receptor function require specific vitamins and minerals as cofactors.
 For example, zinc is crucial for testosterone production, and magnesium plays a role in estrogen metabolism.
 Vitamin D, itself a pro-hormone, influences a vast array of physiological processes, including sex hormone synthesis and immune function.

 Chronic low-grade inflammation can disrupt endocrine signaling and contribute to hormonal resistance.
 Inflammatory markers such as high-sensitivity C-reactive protein (hs-CRP) can provide insight into systemic inflammation.
 Addressing underlying inflammatory drivers, through dietary modifications or targeted interventions, can significantly enhance the responsiveness to hormonal optimization protocols.